container-storage-interface/spec/spec.md

 ##### Available Services

 * Plugin Packages MAY support all or a subset of CSI services; service combinations MAY be configurable at runtime by the Plugin Supervisor.
+  * A plugin must know the "mode" in which it's operating: mode of operation is NOT discoverable via interaction with the CO via the CSI specification.
 * Misconfigured plugin software SHOULD fail-fast with an OS-appropriate error code.

 ##### Linux Capabilities